plotly/plotly.py/doc/python/v4-migration.md

 <!-- #region -->
 ### Headless image export on Linux with Xvfb.
 In version 4, the static image export logic attempts to automatically detect whether to call the orca image export utility using Xvfb.
 Xvfb is needed for orca to work in a Linux environment if an X11 display server is not available.
-By default, Xvfb us used if plotly.py is running on Linux if no X11 display server is detected and `Xvfb` is available on the system `PATH`.
+By default, Xvfb is used on Linux if no X11 display server is detected and `Xvfb` is available on the system `PATH`.

 This new behavior can be disabled by setting the `use_xvfb` orca configuration option to `False` as follows: